 My name is Matt, I’m not much of a writer… honestly.
 This completely goes against my grain, but I thought heck who cares, let’s give it a go.
 My main aim for this blog is to pass on useful advice, tools and things I learned whilst I starting my own Web Design Business.
 So first things first….. here are the hardest lessons I learned whilst starting my Web Design Business, which would probably apply when starting in any other business Research… Research… Research….. .then finally research again.
 The reason I’m probably overstating this is because I fell foul to bad company naming, twice!

 Way back in 2013, I named the company iB WebWise.
 Weird I know…… however at the time, my current partner’s company was called iB Studio.
 It all matched.
 Things were great…. or not as it turned out.
 The BBC had a service called BBC WebWise and unless potential customers actually typed my website address into the top bar of the browser, I was unfindable by name.
 My first major f up…

 dot Web Design

 So time to change the name.
 This time I went all trendy and named it, dot Web Design.
 It sounded modern and straight to the point of what my business provided.
 I was lucky enough to secure a decent number of new clients through local Google Searches.
 Life was good for 10 months and then a rather worrying email dropped into my inbox.
-A company from London called Dot Web Design Ltd had found out we were using their name and basically ordered me to cease trading.
+A company from London called Dot Web Design Ltd had found out I was using their name and basically ordered me to cease trading.
 A quick check on companies house revealed that yes, there was indeed a company in London called Dot Web Design and it had been trading for 19 years.
 Not a court battle I wanted or was likely to win…. back to the drawing board.

 Clever Frog Digital